reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_07.md

 # Lab 07: Analyze data in a data warehouse

 ## Lab Overview
+In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
+Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.

 In this lab, you will dive into the world of data analysis within a data warehouse using Power BI.
 The lab is structured into tasks that will guide you through the process of creating a data warehouse, defining a data model, querying tables, and visualizing your data.
 Each task contributes to building a strong foundation for efficient data analysis.